CCPS is the Coalition of Care and Support Providers in Scotland.

 Our mission is to identify, represent, promote and safeguard the interests of third sector and not-for-profit social care and support providers in Scotland, so that they can maximise the impact they have on meeting social need.

-For more information on the work of CCPS, please follow this link to our most recent Annual Review.
+For more information on the work of CCPS, please take a look at our latest Report and Financial Statements.

 CCPS exists to: